MulGuisin, a Topological Network Finder and its Performance on Galaxy Clustering: Introduction

 Galaxy clustering algorithms have played a crucial role in identifying galaxy clusters or super-clusters and exploring the large-scale structure of the universe, including filamentary structures.
 The most commonly utilized algorithms in astronomical research are the friends-of-friends (FoF; \cite{1985ApJ...292..371D}) and the minimum spanning tree (MST; \cite{boruvka1926jistem}) algorithms, which were introduced in the 1980s and have since become the standard for galaxy clustering.
-However, more recent algorithms, such as the halo-based algorithm \citep{Yang2007} and redMapper \citep{Rykoff2013}, have also been developed to address some of the limitations of the FoF and MST algorithms and are more directly applicable to observational data.
+However, more recent algorithms, such as the halo-based algorithm \cite{Yang2007} and redMapper \cite{Rykoff2013}, have also been developed to address some of the limitations of the FoF and MST algorithms and are more directly applicable to observational data.

-In recent years, with the rapid development of machine learning (ML) technology, clustering algorithms such as DBSCAN \citep[Density-based Spatial Clustering of Applications with Noise;][]{ester1996density} have also been applied to galaxy clustering.
-These clustering softwares, including the ML based one, show comparable performance in galaxy clustering and produce consistent clustering results.
+In recent years, with the rapid development of machine learning (ML) technology, clustering algorithms such as DBSCAN (Density-based Spatial Clustering of Applications with Noise; \cite{ester1996density}) have also been applied to galaxy clustering.
+These clustering software, including the ML-based one, show comparable performance in galaxy clustering and produce consistent clustering results.
 However, the results of clustering do not always represent the clusters that the human eye can find.
 There are cases where a distribution clearly contains a cluster but it is not recognized as such by clustering algorithms, and there are cases where it is clearly divided into two clusters, visually, but appears as a single lump to the software.

-As such, we have explored the possibility of developing an algorithm that creates galaxy {\bf clustering (or, networks)} in a way that more closely resembles how the human eye and brain identify patterns.
+As such, we have explored the possibility of developing an algorithm that creates galaxy clustering (or, networks) in a way that more closely resembles how the human eye and brain identify patterns.
 One approach we considered was to adapt jet-finding software used in high-energy particle physics research, with a particular focus on the MulGuisin (MGS) algorithm as a potentially suitable software for galaxy clustering.
 MulGuisin (\begin{CJK}{UTF8}{mj}물귀신\end{CJK}) is a Korean word for a ghost that lives in water and is a figure that often appears in old Korean stories.
 The MGS algorithm started with the idea that the ghosts hiding in the water could be found in the order of height by simply draining the water from the lake.